krtek4/presentations/functionnal_php/blog.md

 Functional programming techniques in PHP
 ========================================

-Functional programming has gained a lot of tractions those 3 to 5 last years.
+Functional programming has gained a lot of traction those 3 to 5 last years.
-First, there are some success story around it : Twitter move to Scala, Whatsapp being written in Erlang.
+First, there are some success stories around it : Twitter move to Scala, Whatsapp being written in Erlang.
 Then we have some new kick-ass languages like Rust.
 Finally, it seems the new hype is to create a functional language compiling to javascript : Elm, Purescript.
 On a more academic front, there is also